Jane Henson: Career

 Jane Nebel and Jim Henson worked together on the live 1950s television show Sam and Friends, where Jane collaborated with Jim in performing Muppets and devising several of the show's technical innovations, including the use of television monitors to watch their performances in real time.
 When, in the late 1950s, Jim took a year off from Sam and Friends to travel in Europe, Jane ran the show with the help of a University of Maryland classmate.

 Christopher Finch wrote, "Among the first of [Jim's] assignments at WRC-TV was Afternoon, a magazine show aimed at housewives.
 This marked his first collaboration with Jane Nebel – the woman who later became his wife."
 They did not begin dating until Jim returned from Europe, a trip which he undertook in order to be inspired by European puppeteers who viewed their work as an art form.
 They were married on May 28, 1959 at Jane's family home in Salisbury, Maryland.

 When she quit full-time puppeteering in the early 1960s to raise their children, Jim hired Jerry Juhl and Frank Oz to replace her.
 She helped Oz learn how to lip sync, and continued to perform non-speaking muppets on Sesame Street from time to time through at least the 1980s.
 She was also responsible for the hiring of puppeteer Steve Whitmire in 1978 after he gave her an impromptu audition in an airport restaurant.
 Whitmire took over performing Kermit the Frog and Ernie of Sesame Street after Jim Henson's death in 1990.

 In 1990, the Henson Company forged an agreement with Disney to present a live stage show, Here Come the Muppets, at Disney-MGM Studios.
-Jane was the main developer in the training of performers and profile creation for the walkaround versions of the Muppets.
-She was able to share the Henson spirit of the ten characters that joined Disney at the time: Kermit the Frog, Miss Piggy, Fozzie Bear, Gonzo the Great, Bean Bunny, as well as five members of the Electric Mayhem.
+Jane was the main developer in the training of performers and profile creation for the walkaround versions of the Muppets: Kermit the Frog, Miss Piggy, Fozzie Bear, Gonzo the Great, Bean Bunny, as well as five members of the Electric Mayhem.

-Towards the end of her life, Jane conceived the idea of a stylized puppet show based on the Gospel accounts of the birth of Jesus.
+Towards the end of her life, Jane Henson conceived the idea of a stylized puppet show based on the Gospel accounts of the birth of Jesus.
 Together with a small group of collaborators, she created a live theatre piece featuring tabletop manger figure puppets built by Jim Henson's Creature Shop.
 Jane Henson's Nativity Story premiered at the 2010 Orlando Puppet Festival.
 After Jane Henson's death in 2013, vignettes from the stage show were used in the CBS television special A New York Christmas to Remember, narrated by Regis Philbin.
 A tribute to Henson from family and friends was part of the national broadcast.